 2020 State of Manufacturing Report

 GD&T 101: An Introduction to Geometric Dimensioning and Tolerancing

 How to Accelerate Your Engineering Builds (and Ensure You Get Parts That Fit)

-Everyday we work with a lot of young hardware startups to help them bring new products to market.
-While there is no deficit of passion and motivation in these zealous hardware entrepreneurs, we do see some critical, and common, mistakes made in the process.
+Every day, we work with young hardware startups to help them bring new products to market.
+While there is no deficit of passion and motivation in these zealous hardware entrepreneurs, we do see them make mistakes from time to time.

 Here are the 3 most common mistakes we see and strategies to avoid them so you can get to market faster, and with the right product.

 In a first meeting with a new startup, the magnitude of passion and vision behind the product they want to build (that’s going to change the world!), often results in a product with way too many features and no clear roadmap on how to iteratively build those features.

 To avoid this common pitfall you need to do 2 things:

 The second most common mistake we see is when engineers and designers iterate quickly, but iterate in a vacuum.
 It’s not enough to follow your instincts when iterating on a design — you need to get your product into the hands of your users as soon as possible.

 The structure for iterative prototyping with integrated feedback and testing is ETC: express, test, cycle.